shwina/still-magic/_chapters_en/structure.md

     -   `CITATION`: how the work should be cited
         -  May have a separate `CONTRIBUTORS` file, or list contributors in `CITATION`
     -   These files may be plain text or Markdown, or have no suffix at all, but please use the principal names as given

 ### Exercises

-FIXME

-## Code of Conduct {#s:structure-conduct}

-A CoC lays out the expectations for interpersonal interaction in your project.
-The CoC that we suggest using is the [Contributor Covenant][covenant], which provides examples of acceptable and unacceptable behavior for your project, and specifies how unacceptable behavior will be handled.
-The goal of this is to explicitly communicate the standards of interaction to which this project holds its participants, and encourage newcomers to the project to engage with the project.

-This serves several purposes:

--   It reduces the uncertainty that project participants face about what is acceptable and unacceptable behavior.
-    While you might think this is obvious, long experience suggests that articulating it clearly and concisely reduces problems caused by have different expectations.

--   It welcomes newcomers specifically, which can help grow your project and encourage user feedback.

--   It delineates responsibilities within the project and provides specific points of contact in case of misconduct or harassment, as well as specifying the process to be followed in these cases.

-We find that most people agree with the standards laid out in the Contributor Covenant, and believe that posting it entails no disadvantage.

--   Important to make clear:
-    -   How to report
-    -   Who handles

-### Exercises